All of the latest news and insights into the electrical world, from Fastlec.

 RCD Sockets - The Difference Between Latching and Non-Latching

-When the power is lost due to an earth fault, the RCD trips out and isolates the circuit it is protecting.
+When the power is lost due to an earth fault, the passive or latching RCD trips out and isolates the circuit it is protecting.
 Latching RCDs do trip during power cuts but they automatically reset once the power returns, so they are great for fridges and freezers and also for protecting remote/unmanned areas.
-This would also make them ideal for protecting some heating equipment set to "Frost Protection", fish tanks and battery charging.
+This would also make them ideal for protecting some heating equipment set to "Frost Protection", fish tanks, and battery charging.

 Use Latching (Passive) RCD Sockets For:

 Extra safety - When the power is lost due to an earth fault or power cut, the active or non-latching RCD isolates the circuit that it is protecting and remains off until it is manually reset.
 A must for protecting circuits supplying rotating machinery or some heating apparatus for example.

 - Garden tools